 Throwing things away is becoming a thing of the past as recycling, vintage, retro and “upcycling” become popular.

 You can use the money to treat yourself or even to help with bills.
 A study claims that 60% of people who sell their belongings for cash go on to use the money for everyday spending like grocery shopping or petrol.

 So, if you’re thinking about downsizing your home, or simply having a good old spring clean or clear out, the question that first springs to mind is - what about all my stuff?

 If you have decades of clutter filling your home, why not have a thorough declutter, turn your trash into someone else's treasures and sell it online - for cash?

-According to figures from eBay.co.uk, the average home contains £4,000 of unwanted items, but just a fifth of people are canny enough to sell them.
+According to figures from eBay, the average home contains £4,000 of unwanted items, but just a fifth of people are canny enough to sell them.

-Here are our favourite ways to round up your rejects and sell them on various internet selling sites for a hefty profit, as well as offline if you'd rather take a more traditional route!
+Here are some popular ways to round up your rejects and sell them on various internet selling sites for a hefty profit, as well as offline if you'd rather take a more traditional route!

 Postage and packaging

 Make sure you include all postage and packaging cost in the listing – buyers want to know exactly what they will be paying for your item.
 It is worth buying a set of scales, so you can price packaging costs accurately.